tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（新版）/节点管理/驱逐或封锁节点_intl.md

 Before performing maintenance on a node, you can safely evict a Pod from a node by draining the node.
 After the node is drained, all Pods (excluding those managed by DaemonSet) in the node will be automatically evicted to other nodes in the cluster, and the drained node will be set to cordoned status.
 >!
 For locally stored Pods, data will be lost after they are evicted.
 Please be cautious when doing so.

-#### Steps
+#### Directions

 1. Log in to the [TKE console](https://console.cloud.tencent.com/tke2).
-2. In the left navigation pane, click **[Clusters](https://console.cloud.tencent.com/tke2/cluster?rid=1)** to go to the cluster management page.
+2. In the left sidebar, click **[Clusters](https://console.cloud.tencent.com/tke2/cluster?rid=1)** to go to the cluster management page.
-3. Click the ID/name of the cluster where to uncordon the node to go to the management page of the cluster.
+3. Click the ID/name of the cluster where node needs to be uncordoned to enter the cluster management page.
 See the figure below:
 ![](https://main.qcloudimg.com/raw/a81fa565be60dbddafe55010319a4e08.png)
-4. In the left navigation pane, select "Node Management" > "Nodes" to go to the "Node list" page.
+4. In the left sidebar, select "Node Management" > "Nodes" to go to the "Node list" page.
 5. In the row of the node to be drained, click **More** > **Drain**.
 See the figure below:
 ![](https://main.qcloudimg.com/raw/79aaa2483a61583cce6cbe3ba24a8089.png)
 6. In the pop-up dialog box, click **OK** to complete the draining.